OpenEvalProject/evals/manuscripts/elife-53430/v2/manuscript.md

 ## Abstract

-Transmembrane protein 175 (TMEM175) is a K + -selective ion channel expressed in lysosomal membranes, where it establishes a membrane potential essential for lysosomal function and its dysregulation is associated with the development of Parkinson’s Disease.
+Transmembrane protein 175 (TMEM175) is a K+-selective ion channel expressed in lysosomal membranes, where it establishes a membrane potential essential for lysosomal function and its dysregulation is associated with the development of Parkinson’s Disease.
 TMEM175 is evolutionarily distinct from all known channels, predicting novel ion-selectivity and gating mechanisms.
 Here we present cryo-EM structures of human TMEM175 in open and closed conformations, enabled by resolutions up to 2.6 Å. Human TMEM175 adopts a homodimeric architecture with a central ion-conduction pore lined by the side chains of the pore-lining helices.
 Conserved isoleucine residues in the center of the pore serve as the gate in the closed conformation.
-In the widened channel in the open conformation, these same residues establish a constriction essential for K + selectivity.
+In the widened channel in the open conformation, these same residues establish a constriction essential for K+ selectivity.
 These studies reveal the mechanisms of permeation, selectivity and gating and lay the groundwork for understanding the role of TMEM175 in lysosomal function.

 ## Introduction